-Almost everyone knows that for the majority of jobs you need a clean criminal history.
+Almost everyone knows that for the majority of jobs, you need a clean criminal history.

 However, there are some occupations where those who committed a felony may be accepted under certain requirements.